dkeshri/Study/Backend/dotnet/Microservices/MergeAllConcept/k8s/README.md

         ![MonitoringPods](./imgs/monitoringPods.png)
     6. Got Error for `monitoring-prometheus-node-exporter` This Error is for Windows Machine It is not able access cpu and other details of host machine

-        🔄 Step 1: Manually Delete the DaemonSet
+        🔄 Step 1: Upgrage Setting

-        Even after disabling node-exporter in values.yaml, Helm might not remove it automatically.
-To delete it manually, run:
+        Please create a file called: [prometheus-node-exporter.yaml](./monitoring/prometheus-node-exporter.yaml) and run below command from the directory of created file
         ```bash
-        kubectl delete ds monitoring-prometheus-node-exporter -n monitoring
+        helm upgrade monitoring prometheus-community/kube-prometheus-stack --namespace monitoring --values .\prometheus-node-exporter.yaml --force
         ```
-        This will remove the `DaemonSet` from the `monitoring` namespace.

-        🔄 Step 2: Ensure Helm Applies the Change
-        After deleting the DaemonSet, force Helm to reapply your configuration:

-        TO disable this `monitoring-prometheus-node-exporter` Please create a file called: [prometheus-node-exporter.yaml](./monitoring/prometheus-node-exporter.yaml) and run below command from the directory of created file
+        The `--force` flag forces Helm to reapply changes, ensuring node-exporter stays disabled.

+        🔍 Step 2: Verify If It's Running
         ```bash
-        helm upgrade --install monitoring prometheus-community/kube-prometheus-stack --namespace monitoring --values prometheus-node-exporter.yaml --force
+        kubectl get pods -n monitoring
         ```
-        The `--force` flag forces Helm to reapply changes, ensuring node-exporter stays disabled.

-        🔍 Step 3: Verify If It's Gone
-        Check if the DaemonSet is removed:
+        **How To Uninstall in Helm**
         ```bash
-        kubectl get ds -n monitoring
+        helm uninstall monitoring -n monitoring
         ```

-        If Still not gone Please uninstall monitoring and then re install
+        **How to install with some modified setting**
         ```bash
-        helm uninstall monitoring -n monitoring
         helm install monitoring prometheus-community/kube-prometheus-stack --namespace monitoring --values prometheus-node-exporter.yaml
         ```

 2. **Expose Prometheus & Grafana Locally**